cogentcore/core/README.md

 * combobox getting text cutoff -- descenders and []

-* no index option for struct table view
+* update empty icon -> folder

-* fileview for favorites -- stateful fileview (splitter) -- crash in select
+* stateful fileview (splitter)
-* search for structtableview, treeview
+* search for tableview, treeview
-* DND and copy/paste for structtableview
+* DND and copy/paste for tableview
 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

 * iconview -- increase icon size -- need a generic row height option for layout?